dilanka-rathnasiri/blog/2024/k8s-dashboard.md

   - Provides superuser access to do anything on any resource.
 - admin
   - Provides permissions to do most of the actions on most of the resources.
-  - It doesn't give the permission for followings,
+  - It doesn't give the permission for the following,
     - write access to the resource quota or to the namespace itself
     - write access to EndpointSlices (or Endpoints)
 - edit
   - Provides permission to read and write access for most of the resources
-  - It doesn't give the permission for followings,
+  - It doesn't give the permission for the following,
     - viewing or modifying roles or role bindings
-    - permissions weren't provided by admin cluster role
+    - permissions aren't provided by the admin cluster role
 - view
   - Provides read-only access for most of the resources
-  - It doesn't give the permission for followings,
+  - It doesn't give the permission for the following,
     - viewing roles or role bindings
     - viewing Secrets
-    - permissions weren't provided by view cluster role
+    - permissions aren't provided by the edit cluster role

 Since great power comes with great responsibility, it is good to use minimum permission as possible.

 ![Uncle Ben advice](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExdXByam4wdWpsZzFydnlkaXg1ejNsZHR0b2MzdTd2enViZnVoY2N2OCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/10KIsXhwdoerHW/giphy.gif)

-In this example kubernetes configuration YAML files, we use admin cluster role.
+In this example kubernetes configuration, we use the predefined admin cluster role.

 ***Cluster Role Binding:***
 Cluster role binding attaches a cluster role to a service account.